msoap/shell2http/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/msoap/shell2http.svg?maxAge=3600)](https://hub.docker.com/r/msoap/shell2http/)
 [![Homebrew formula exists](https://img.shields.io/badge/homebrew-🍺-d7af72.svg)](https://github.com/msoap/shell2http#install)

-HTTP-server to execute shell commands.
-Designed for development, prototyping or remote control.
+HTTP-server designed to execute shell commands.
+It is suitable for development, prototyping or remote control, facilitates rapid iteration and testing of shell-based functionalities.
-Settings through two command line arguments, path and shell command.
+Easy to set up using just two command-line arguments: URL-path and shell command.
+Next, when an HTTP request is made for the specified path, the stdout of the shell script will be returned, that's all.

 Usage
 -----